Caesarea, Haifa, Acre, and Rosh Hanikra Trip

 Hotel pick up

-This tour includes pick up from the following hotels in Jerusalem: Dan Boutique Hotel Jerusalem, Dan Panorama Hotel Jerusalem, Prima Kings Hotel Jerusalem, Aroma Cafe Hillel Jerusalem, David Citadel Hotel Jerusalem, Leonardo Boutique Hotel Jerusalem, and Grand Court Hotel Jerusalem.
+This tour includes pickup from the following hotels in Jerusalem: Dan Boutique Hotel Jerusalem, Dan Panorama Hotel Jerusalem, Prima Kings Hotel Jerusalem, Aroma Cafe Hillel Jerusalem, David Citadel Hotel Jerusalem, Leonardo Boutique Hotel Jerusalem, and Grand Court Hotel Jerusalem.

 Prices